-Chances are if you’ve ever made a painting you’ve asked yourself “Is this finished?
-Or should I keep working on it?.
-New artists can spend hours adding extra details to their paintings, doing and undoing, and running the risk of ruining their painting completely.
+Chances are if you’ve ever made a painting you’ve asked yourself if your painting is finished or should you keep working on it.
+New artists can spend hours adding extra details to their paintings, doing and undoing, and running the risk of ruining their paintings completely.

 So how can you know, assuredly, that your painting is finished?

 In our Evolve school in New Jersey, the students often come to teachers and ask, “Can you look at this?
 I think my painting is done”.
 These questions always receive the answer, “You think it is done, or you know it?” and end with the student going back to their easel to fix the issues they can clearly see within their work.